-Working Group 5: Developing a short course for IPE facilitators
+Developing a short learning course for IPECP facilitators

-- Role model person/people centred care and communication, including health dialogue, during interactions with each other and healthcare consumers
+- Model person/people centred care and communication, including health dialogue, during interactions with other health professionals and with patients, families and communities

-- Facilitate effective teamwork, including conflict resolution, through the use of various techniques
+- Facilitate effective teamwork, including conflict resolution, through the use of a range of techniques

 - Develop reflexivity in students by using various techniques

-- Use the ICF as a common language among the healthcare workforce
+- Use the International Classification of Functioning and Disability as a common language and approach among the healthcare workforce

 For more information contact: